Published: Lightning Books (November 2018)

-Charlie Tucker, dreaming of victory in a motocross race and flirting with the local barmaid, is unaware of the danger the farm is in; while little sister Alison, busy with her A levels, is determined to dispense with her virginity before the end of the summer and falls for the enigmatic biker, Al. Their brother Stephen is hopelessly in love with the star of the local am-dram society, while mother Jenny dreams of escaping to Weston-super-Mare in the arms of the local vet.
+Charlie Tucker dreams of victory in a motocross race, little sister Alison is determined to dispense with her virginity before the end of the summer, and their brother Stephen is hopelessly in love with the local am-dram star.
+Meanwhile mother Jenny dreams of escaping to Weston-super-Mare in the arms of the local vet.

-Up on the hill in Summerstoke House, the land-grabbing, unscrupulous, Hugh and Veronica (call-me-Vee) Lester watch the demise of Marsh Farm with undisguised pleasure.
+Up on the hill in Summerstoke House, unscrupulous Hugh and Veronica Lester watch with undisguised pleasure.
 If they can get the Tuckers turfed off the land, their dreams of owning a bigger stud farm will become a reality.

-And at Summerstoke Manor, in the heart of the village, live the three elderly Miss Merfields and their ancient nanny, with nothing better to do than pull strings and watch.
+And at Summerstoke Manor, in the heart of the village, the three elderly Miss Merfields and their ancient nanny have nothing better to do than pull strings and watch.

 ‘I have read the Summerstoke books with great pleasure.
 They are fascinating, funny and moving tales of a village.
 Having grown up in a village, and now living again in one, I can vouch for it being a glorious trilogy based firmly in reality.
 I recommend them heartily - they have given me hours of hugely enjoyable reading’